 The two main issues that arise during this time are fertility problems or need diet/mental health issues.
 In these cases, it is imperative that you converse with your local medical professional and get an updated evaluation of your health.
 A before-pregnancy test will reveal whether or not you’re fit for pregnancy.

-- Are you suffering from chronic medical ailments like diabetes, high blood pressure or depression?
-If yes, then this is the time to seek treatment for them before choosing to get pregnant.
+- In case you are suffering from chronic medical ailments like diabetes, high blood pressure, or depression, you must seek treatment for them before choosing to get pregnant.

-- Overweight and morbidly obese mothers are at a higher risk of developing pregnancy complications like gestational diabetes and preeclampsia.
+- Overweight and obese women are at a higher risk of developing pregnancy complications like gestational diabetes and preeclampsia.
 Lose your weight and go on a nutritional diet plan (combined with exercise regimes) to shed those pounds and prepare for a safer pregnancy.

 - Avoid smoking, overdosing on prescription drugs or using illicit drugs.
 These not only harm you but can put the health of the foetus at risk.
 Some of the issues that can crop up because of this include premature and underweight babies.